Pascal-ngo/portfolio/README.md

 ### Big data – Tweets Sentiment prediction
 Used Spark ML on Databricks to train a sentiment classification model based on Elon Musk’s tweets collected from a S3 bucket.
-Objective: Predictive insight on Musk’s tweets global impact
+Objective: Predictive insight on Musk’s tweets global impact.
-Impact: 96% accuracy score to predict sentiments.
+- Impact: 96% accuracy score to predict sentiments.

 ### Machine learning project - Credit card fraud detection
 Simulated credit card transaction dataset created by Brandon Harris.
 This simulation was run for the duration - 1 Jan 2019 to 31 Dec 2020
 +1M rows and it covers credit cards of 1000 customers doing transactions with a pool of 800 merchants The overarching goal is to devise an effective machine learning model to detect potentially fraudulent credit card transactions
 - Impact: 98% precision model.
-Focus on lower False positives count
+Focus on lower False positives count.

 ### Web Scraping project - Steam (Video Games Industry)
 Scraped the Top sellers section from Steam website using Selenium/Beautiful soup and visualizations on Python 70000 games available reduced to 6500 top sellers Customer reviews focus: best reviewed games, most negatively received games, paid vs free games
-- Impact: Delivered insights based on reviews to developers, trends
+- Impact: Delivered insights based on reviews to developers, trends.